Table of Contents

 Have him get a health check-up to ensure no medical issue is causing this problem.

-I'm sure your vet will also advise you on food options if that's the cause of your dog's pooping habits.
+I'm sure your vet will also advise you on food options if your dog's pooping habits are caused by food.

 There are two more things you could give him.
 More time and more patience.

-During this time, you're also going to need supplies to decrease the “damage” done by your dog's poop.
+During this time, you'll also need supplies to decrease the “damage” caused by your dog's poop.

 Training Pads

-Get yourself some training pads to lay them out in the crate.
+Get yourself some training pads to lay out in the crate.

 This is a temporary solution but will help to deal with poop in the crate.

-And besides, would you rather he do it on the blanket or the bed?
+And besides, would you rather your dog do it on the blanket or in bed?

-Training pads are your best bet in containing and cleaning the mess in the crate much easier.
+Training pads are your best bet in containing and cleaning the mess in the crate, making it much easier.

 Pet Diapers